St Paul's Juniors

 St Paul's Juniors (formerly Colet Court) is a private preparatory school for boys aged 7 to 13 in Barnes, London.
 It forms the preparatory department of St Paul's School, to which most Juniors pupils progress at the age of 13.

 The School was founded in 1881, named Colet Court in 1892, and renamed St Paul's Juniors from 1 September 2016.
+From January 2026, the school will be named St Paul's Prep School.

 History

 The School was founded in 1881 (as "Bewsher's") by Samuel Bewsher, an Assistant Master of St Paul's School and secretary to the High Master.
 It started with 6 pupils at a house in Edith Road, West Kensington.
 At about this time, St Paul's School was relocated from the vicinity of St Paul's Cathedral to new buildings in Hammersmith.

 Colet Court

 In 1883, Bewsher's preparatory school was incorporated into the St Paul's School foundation, and moved into a new building (which still stands) at 100 Hammersmith Road.
 Originally called Colet House, it was opposite the then St Paul's School.
 It had more than 300 pupils, and further new buildings to accommodate them were completed in 1890.
 In 1892 it changed its name from Colet House to Colet Court.
 The name honours John Colet, the founder of St Paul's School.

 In the 1970s, the old buildings became the production base of the Euston Films subsidiary of Thames Television, with standing sets for shows like The Sweeney constructed in the old gymnasium.

 The main building survives, and is Grade II listed.
 It is now occupied as offices.